 Indian gold loan market expanded considerably in recent years.
-Despite the rapid expansion, monetising gold ornaments as a means of accessing easy finance remains under-tapped.
-The recent developments in the gold loan industry have both positive and negative implications.
+The recent developments in the gold loan market have both positive and negative implications.
 In a country, where loans are required to be raised for meeting some sudden medical exigency or an educational loan or a business loan by a small and medium enterprise owner, the gold loans extended by the NBFCs are very handy and flexible, though costlier than such loans disbursed by banks.
-At a time, when financial inclusion is a major policy goal, of the current Central Government, the services rendered by the gold loans NBFCs, which are a part of the organised loan market are contributing in a reasonable measure to cater to the borrowing requirements of a needy sections of the society.
-Secondly, gold is an idle asset in the hands of individuals and there is a huge locked economic value in the Indian economy, which is said to have anywhere between 18,000 to 20,000 tonnes of gold.
-Just a small fraction of about three per cent of this idle gold stock is being used for raising gold loans, at present (Source: RBI Report of the Working Group to study the issues related to gold imports and gold loan NBFCs in India Feb 2013).
+At a time, when financial inclusion is a major policy goal, the services rendered by the gold loans NBFCs, which are a part of the organised loan market are contributing in a reasonable measure to cater to the borrowing requirements of a needy section of the society.
+Secondly, gold is an idle asset in the hands of individuals and there is a huge unlocked economic value in the Indian economy, which is said to have anywhere between 18,000 to 20,000 tonnes of gold.
+Just a small fraction of about three percent of this idle gold stock is being used for raising gold loans, at present (Source: RBI Report of the Working Group to study the issues related to gold imports and gold loan NBFCs in India Feb 2013).

-We intend to increase our presence in under-served rural and semi-urban markets, where a large portions of the population have limited access to credit either because they do not meet the eligibility requirements of banks or financial institutions, or because credit is not available in a timely manner at reasonable rates of interest, or at all.
-A typical Gold Loan customer expects high loan-to-value ratios, rapid and accurate appraisals, easy access, fewer documentation, quick approval and disbursement and safekeeping of their pledged ornaments.
+We intend to increase our presence in under-served rural and semi-urban markets, where a large portion of the population has limited access to credit either because they do not meet the eligibility requirements of banks or financial institutions, or because credit is not available in a timely manner at reasonable rates of interest, or at all.
+A typical Gold Loan customer expects high loan-to-value ratios, rapid and accurate appraisals, easy access, low levels of documentation, quick approval and disbursement and safekeeping of their pledged gold.
 We believe we meet these criteria, and thus our focus is to expand our Gold Loan business.